TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 ## Super Market Sales Analysis

+Grocery Stores are a vital part of everyday life, providing us with the food and essentials as we need.
+Many people utilizes grocery delivery applications to order their products making it easy to shop from home.

+Each transaction made through these applications is recorded in detail creating a valuable dataset.
+This project looks at data from these transactions to understand how well these stores are performing.

 ## Dataset

+The dataset is sourced from Kaggle which simulates grocery sales activities within Tamil Nadu state of India.

+The dataset includes various columns that provide detailed information about each transaction at the Supermarket.

 **Link to the Dataset :** [Super Market Sales Analysis](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)

 ## Problem Statement

+-

 ## Table of Contents